mahsayedsalem/word_counter_crawler/README.md

 docker-compose exec fastapi pytest .
 ```

+## CI/CD

+Basic CI is integrated to the repo using Github Actions to run test cases on PRs and Master merges.

 ## Enhancements

 * Smart Crawler -> Stream the text instead of downloading it.
 * Better Mocks in tests and better test coverage.
+* CD Action to publish the docker images to a docker registry.